guynich/demultiplex_music/README.md

 ## System load

-I ran these two runs on MacBook Pro 2020 (Intel x86) with quad-core and 16GB RAM.
+I ran these on MacBook Pro 2020 (Intel) with quad-core i5 and 16GB RAM.
 The `python3.12` process used all four cores up to ~380% and memory usage was in range [1, 1.3] GB.

 # Next steps
+* [ ] Try demucs on Linux.
 * [ ] Dataset labelling using Python scripting.